Cervical effacement: Balloon catheter

-Hygroscopic dilator is a dilator that is inserted into the cervix and expands in size as it absorbs genital tract moisture.
-They can also be used for early termination of pregnancy.
+Hygroscopic dilator

+A hygroscopic dilator can be inserted into the cervix: it expands in size as it absorbs genital tract moisture.
+It can also be used for early termination of pregnancy.
 According to a study conducted in Japan from 2012-2014, the rate of delivery at term seemed to be equivalent between the group that used balloon catheter and that of the hygroscopic dilator.